Guide for prospective applicants

 Can the university waive the PhD tuition fee if my scholarship funds only a stipend for living and research expenses, and the funding agency is not willing to cover also the tuition fee?

-No, NUS does not provide waivers, sorry.
+No, NUS does not provide waivers, sorry, we can’t do much about it.

 Yes, a masters degree is pretty much a hard requirement.
 If you have a bachelor degree, and you are interested in a PhD with us, we recommend you getting a masters degree first and build your research skills and experience, and then apply for a PhD.
 Our two departments (NUS Architecture and NUS Real Estate) offer nice master programmes that you might want to consider in furthering your studies.
 PhD admission with only a bachelor degree is possible, but only under exceptional circumstances and we don’t see such cases often.